ajpikul-com/wsssh/README.md

 ## Developer Tip

+* ssh on the binary connection doesn't seem "closeable"- it goes after underlying connection so it continues to sit on read, which is good, ebcause something needs to sit on read as that's basically the main loop
+* also ping takes two or three pings to realize that connection is closed

-some updates to Close - need to think about mutex now use `make local` to point everything to local versions use `make official` before push
+* some updates to Close - need to think about mutex now
+* use `make local` to point everything to local versions
+* use `make official` before push

 ## wsconn